Lorenzo Cozza

-Lorenzo Cozza (March 31, 1654 – January 19, 1729) was an Italian friar Minor Observantist, Roman Catholic Cardinal and theologian.
+Lorenzo Cozza (31 March 1654 – 19 January 1729) was an Italian Roman Catholic Cardinal and theologian.

 Biography

 Lorenzo Cozza was born in San Lorenzo alle Grotte in 1654.
 In 1669 he entered the Order of the Friars Minor Observantists, in the convent of Holy Trinity at Orvieto, taking the name in religion Francis Lawrence of Saint Lawrence (in Italian, Francesco Lorenzo di San Lorenzo).
 He studied philosophy and theology in the Franciscan convents in Naples, Viterbo and Rome.
 No information is available on when he was ordained priest.